119 Manville Rd Unit 1, Scarborough, ON M1L 4J7

 • Recycling Metals and Fluids

 When you send your vehicle to a scrap yard to be recycled, the scrap yard separates the metals, plastics, and fluids like oil and coolant.
-They recycle as much of the car as they can, with only a small portion that must be sent to a landfill.
+They recycle as much of the vehicle as possible, with only a small portion ending up in landfills.
 Oftentimes, the scrap yards recycle metals like steel and aluminum, which substantially limits mining and obtaining new materials.
 Furthermore, properly disposing of fluids like oil and other chemicals protects soil and water from being polluted.

 • Handling Hazardous Materials